 “Eighty percent of disease is caught by direct or indirect contact-either interacting with a person who carries germs or touching a surface where those organisms live,” says Philip M. Tierno, Ph.D., author of The Secret Life of Germs and director of clinical microbiology at New York University Medical Center.
 “Both types of contacts are common in yoga centers,” he stated.

 According to a study done by Dr. Charles Gerba, Ph.D., a professor of microbiology at the University of Arizona, an average person touches his/her face 18 times an hour, passing germs from the nose, mouth to the skin and back.

 There are literally thousands of bacteria which thrive in yoga centers such as staphylococcus or MRSA which is resistant to most antibiotics and if not treated, can lead to sepsis.

 Our CopperFoot Mat is made with EPA registered Cuverro Shield antibacterial copper by Aereus Technologies which kills 99.9% of MRSA and other bacteria on contact.
-Take one with you to your next yoga class.